Connie B. Gay: Career

-From 1946 to 1960, Connie B. Gay was a disc jockey, concert promoter, artistic talent scout/manager, owner of radio and television stations, and music executive.
+From 1946 to 1960, Connie Gay was a disc jockey, concert promoter, artistic talent scout/manager, owner of radio and television stations, and music executive.

 Broadcasting

-In 1946, Connie B. Gay persuaded Frank Blair, the program manager of WARL, a radio station in Arlington, Virginia, to let him do a half-hour show at noon each day.
-Gay offered to forgo a salary in exchange for a percentage of the advertising revenue, and an agreement was reached.
+In 1946, Connie Gay persuaded Frank Blair, the program manager of WARL, a radio station in Arlington, Virginia, to let him do a half-hour show at noon each day.
+Gay offered to forego a salary in exchange for a percentage of the advertising revenue, and an agreement was reached.
 His show, Town and Country Time, was promoted as offering "a little bit of town and an awful lot of country" and broadcast six days a week.
 Gay had the business sense to register his program's name as a trademark, an important factor in measuring his financial success.
 The endeavor was very successful, growing to a three-hour program that was syndicated across the United States and to some international markets on the Armed Forces Network.
 Because Gay owned the rights to his Town and Country moniker, all negotiations related to its use required his assent.
 Connie Gay realized lucrative gains from brokering the program's syndication.

-In 1954, Connie B. Gay began broadcasting a televised version of Town and Country Time on WMAL-TV in Washington D.C. while continuing to syndicate the audio portion to the more than 1800 radio stations signed on to his network.
+In 1954, Connie Gay began broadcasting a televised version of Town and Country Time on WMAL-TV in Washington, D.C., while continuing to syndicate the audio portion to the more than 1800 radio stations signed on to his network.
 He would discover Jimmy Dean and Patsy Cline soon after, and both became regular cast members of the TV program.
 By year's end, the TV program was being syndicated to 40 different stations.

 By 1956, Town and Country Time was airing in 50 urban markets, including Spokane, Tulsa, Houston, Los Angeles, and Detroit.
 Gay had formed a company under his moniker called Town and Country Enterprises to manage his assets which had grown to include radio stations he then owned, and artists he promoted and managed.
-By years end, Connie B. Gay had amicably severed all ties with WARL, giving his full attention to his own enterprise and was a leading contender for Billboard's Tycoon of the Year award, with an estimated annual gross of $2 million.
+By year's end, Connie Gay had amicably severed all ties with WARL, giving his full attention to his own enterprise.
+He was a leading contender for Billboard's Tycoon of the Year award, with an estimated annual gross of $2 million.